kdeak1210/REST-practice/notes.md

 - Mongoose provides mongodb object modeling for node.js.
 - It is a high-level ORM that includes type casting, validation, query building etc
+  * As such, it can be viewed also as an error handling middleware
 - Adds a layer of methods to easily save, edit, retrieve, delete data from mongodb
 - Allows us to create our Models and Schemas easily